chibisnorlax/acnhfaq/index.md

 - The daily recipe bottle will respawn.

 <sup>1</sup>: Able Sisters' mannequin will only change if you go outside of the week.
-<sup>2</sup>: Some items from Nook's Cranny can only be purchase once a week. i.e. if you brought it once, it wouldn't be restocked when time travel to that day again in the same week.
+<sup>2</sup>: Some items from Nook's Cranny can only be purchased once a week. i.e. if you bought it once, it wouldn't be restocked when time traveling to that day again in the same week.
-<sup>3</sup>: Saharah's inventory does not change if you stay within the same week when time travelling forward or back.
+<sup>3</sup>: Saharah's inventory does not change if you stay within the same week when time traveling forward or back.
 You have to go into another week for it to change.

-### What are the effects of time traveling *forwards*?
+### What are the *specific* effects of time traveling forwards?
 It is important to remember that time traveling forwards is no different than closing your game and then logging in at the new, manually input time.
 With that said, here are the effects of going forwards.

 Negative Effects: